-The Honourable Sir K Dwight Venner is Governor of the Eastern Caribbean Central Bank (ECCB), a position he has held since December 1989.
+The Honourable Sir K Dwight Venner is former Governor of the Eastern Caribbean Central Bank (ECCB).
 He was appointed to the Board of Directors of the ECHMB in 1996, representing the ECCB, the Class A shareholder.
-Prior to that he served in the position of Director of Finance and Planning in the Saint Lucian Government between November 1981 and November 1989.
+Sir K Dwight Venner served in the position of Director of Finance and Planning in the Saint Lucian Government between November 1981 and November 1989.
 The Honourable Sir Dwight is an Economist by training and was educated at the University of the West Indies, Mona, Jamaica where he obtained both a Bachelor of Science (BSc) and a Master of Science (MSc) Degree in Economics.
 He served as a Junior Research Fellow at the Institute of Social and Economic Research at the University of the West Indies and then as a Lecturer in Economics from 1974 to 1981.